HSBC Bank Middle East: HSBC Oman

-Pakistan
+HSBC Pakistan

 HSBC started its operations in Pakistan in 1982 with limited presence in three major cities.
 HSBC's offices in Pakistan were operated by The Hongkong and Shanghai Banking Corporation initially.
 In 2008, The Hongkong and Shanghai Banking Corporation merged its Pakistan banking business with HSBC Bank Middle East Limited.
 Over the course of next 4 year, it expanded its operations to all major cities of Pakistan and operated as a full-service bank.
 At its peak, it had 12 offices, 24/7 telephone call centre, and HSBC Premier.
 The bank also offered NRP (Non-Resident Pakistani) services.
 Out of its branches, four were located in Karachi, two each in Lahore and Islamabad, and one each in Rawalpindi, Faisalabad, Sialkot and Multan.
 All the cities served also offered Premier Centres.

 On 9 May 2014, HSBC Bank Middle East (HBME) entered into an agreement to sell its banking business in Pakistan to Meezan Bank, citing strategy of scaling back its operations in markets with limited scale.
 The transaction, after regulatory and other customary approvals, completed on 14 October 2014.
 All employees in the business were offered positions with Meezan upon completion.

-Palestinian Territories

-HSBC operated in the Palestinian Territories until 31 December 2015.
-All operations of HSBC, including personal and commercial banking and headquarters in Ramallah, were closed by 31 December 2015.

-Qatar
+HSBC Qatar

-HSBC has been present in Qatar since 1954.
+The BBME initiated its presence in Qatar in 1954.
 The bank offers a full range of cross-border banking products and services including Retail Banking, Commercial and Global Banking, Wealth Management and Offshore banking.
 HSBC is the largest foreign bank in Qatar and has three branches in Doha, located at Airport Road, City Center and Salwa, as well as a network of ATMs at 11 locations.

-United Arab Emirates
+HSBC UAE

 The United Arab Emirates represents a key part of HSBC's business, with 24 branches and offices.
 It is also the location of HSBC's regional head office.